Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Send a DORA deployment event') and its purpose ('for tracking deployment frequency and lead time').
-It distinguishes from sibling tools like send-dora-incident.
+Description clearly states the verb ('Send a DORA deployment event') and the resource/purpose ('for tracking deployment frequency and lead time').
+It distinguishes from sibling 'send-dora-incident' by specifying 'deployment'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.